FunnelKit

 Manually generating checkout URLs in WooCommerce may seem like a quick win, but they come with several drawbacks that can hurt your conversions and limit flexibility.
 Here’s what you miss out on:

-• Customers can’t adjust quantity
+• Customers can’t adjust the quantity

 Customers can’t adjust product quantities during checkout.
 What you set is what they get.